ldijkman/Swipe-ESP32-Timer-Switch/About.md

 bit hard with android
 trying to figure out
-how to keep it active
+how to keep phone / tablet active

 - shop kiosk mode?
 - make it an app?